 Charging cable

-3. CLEARING SNOW FROM VEHICLE Clearing snow away your auto is not a joke.
+- CLEARING SNOW FROM VEHICLE Clearing snow away your auto is not a joke.
 A brush is a terrific way to removing snow without scratching your car.
 You will want to keep some bits and pieces to clean snow off your car.
 A little avalanche shovel works well, as do stiff wire brushes and a pair of older ski gloves.
 A bottle of antifreeze can come in useful.
-Don't believe you can get away with only clearing the Winter Tires in Snow on Forest Roadwindows.
+Don't believe you can get away with only clearing the windows.
 You will need to make sure your lights are transparent so that you can be seen by drivers.
 Accelerate and decelerate gently and smoothly.
 Maintain the car in front and a small additional distance between you, and indicate beforehand of any maneuver.
 Adjust your rate before you reach the corner -- this is even more significant going.
 Therefore, you can keep the mild pressure on the accelerator and do not need to brake during the curve after turning.
 Just a little power through your steering wheels can help pull you through the corner, however, do not overdo it (it is more natural going uphill than downhill).
 All the snow is off the roof.
 If you drive at any speed, some snow left over the roofing will come off -- possibly slipping blocking your view as you brake, or blowing off to the windshield of the vehicle behind you.

-4. DRIVING ON SNOW AND ICE Drive easily carefully on snow and expect upcoming maneuvers - without any irregular braking or gear changes!Try to smoothly and gradually build momentum around the flat before the incline up, unless it is inevitable and doesn't come to a complete stop on a slope.
+- DRIVING ON SNOW AND ICE Drive easily carefully on snow and expect upcoming maneuvers - without any irregular braking or gear changes!Try to smoothly and gradually build momentum around the flat before the incline up, unless it is inevitable and doesn't come to a complete stop on a slope.
 Going use a lower gear to take advantage of engine braking to prevent picking up much speed and relying on your brakes.Pay attention to the upcoming conditions, and the status of the street ahead.
 Even if the road is mainly dry, ice can often be found lurking.

-5. IF YOU DO GET STUCK
+- IF YOU DO GET STUCK

 Occasionally it happens.
 Fortunately, there's usually a way out.
 First of all, ensure that your exhausts are clear -- if they are clogged up with snow harmful carbon monoxide can back up the into the vehicle.
 You want to attempt and pull away gradually, preventing wheel twist; slowing ’til down you find more is much better than spinning the wheels in a blur if you are feeling you are losing grip.
 Often pulling off in inverse or 2nd gear works better than original.